johnshearing/PrivateKeyVault/README.md

   * Call the file **unencrypted_baking_secrets.txt**
   * You will see a message saying that the signature matches Alice's public key but it will warn you that her public key has not been marked by you as trusted.
 Don't worry about that.
 All you need to do right now is make sure that the fingerprint shown on the terminal window matches the fingerprint that Alice read to you over the phone when you called her.
   *
-  * Now lets read Alice's secrets for making a super moist and delicious cake.
+  * Now let's read Alice's secrets for making a super moist and delicious cake.
   * Highlight the menu option which says **Read or write a message** and press the **Enter** key.
   * Then select the file **unencrypted_baking_secrets.txt** in the **readme** folder.
   * Congratulations!
-There in front of you are Alices secrets for making a super moist and delicious cake.
+There in front of you are Alice's secrets for making a super moist and delicious cake.
   * Moreover, you are now able to write, encrypt, send, receive, decrypt, read and store secret messages with absolute certainty that your secrets will remain private.

 #### Create your private key